 News Immigrants in NYC make up nearly half of workforce, comptroller’s report says Immigrants represent nearly half of New York City's workforce, according to a report from city Comptroller Scott Stringer's office.
 Above, people mark International Migrants Day by marching to Trump Tower from the United Nations building on Dec.
 18, 2016.
 Photo Credit: Getty Images / John Moore By Alison Fox firstname.lastname@example.org Updated January 11, 2017 3:14 PM Print Share fbShare Tweet Email Immigrants make up about 46% of the city’s workforce, according to a new report by Comptroller Scott Stringer released on Wednesday.
 There are 3.3 million foreign-born New Yorkers, which make up about 40% of the city’s total population.
 Data for the report was delineated from the U.S. Census Bureau’s 2015 American Community Survey.
 “We have not just a moral imperative to be true to our values and stand up to anti-immigrant policies, but an economic imperative as well,” Stringer said in a statement.
 “The contributions that immigrants make to our economy are enormous.”
 The report comes as President-elect Donald Trump, who made immigration a hot topic during his campaign, prepares to take office next week.
 In terms of country of origin, the Dominican Republic represents the largest share of the city’s immigrant population with 13.7%.
 China comes in second, making up 10% of the city’s immigrant population.
-By Alison Fox email@example.com Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+By Alison Fox email@example.com Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.